The ‘Needs to Know’

 Right……enough of the general information…let’s get walking!!

-1. The walk starts in the North of the town so if you’re coming in off the A5 cross the river bridge & then either park down the drop in front of the gate on the left, or carry on & turn right & then right again into the cul-de-sac.
-Either way, our walk starts in front of the gate below.
+1. The walk starts in the North of the town so head towards Stony Stratford off the large roundabout along London Road, & turn right at the roundabout & then right again into the cul-de-sac.
+Cross the road.
+Our walk starts in front of the gate below

 Now here’s an interesting fact about this park…